StephenSmithwick/StephenSmithwick.github.io/_posts/2023-04-11-getting-started-with-rust.md

 : Create a new project

 `cargo build `
-: build your project with
+: build your project

 `cargo run `
-: run your project with
+: run your project

 `cargo test `
-: test your project with
+: test your project

 `cargo doc `
-: build documentation for your project with
+: build documentation for your project

 `cargo publish `
-: publish a library to crates.io with
+: publish a library to crates.io

 ## Example: Streaming Math